Concurrent Alcohol and Crack Abuse

 Although use of crack cocaine among teens has been declining in recent years, 31% of 12th graders reported that crack would be “fairly easy” or “very easy” to get if they wanted (Johnston, et al., 2011).

 Teen drinking and crack abuse are particularly problematic because a teen’s body is less able to absorb the powerful effect of crack.
 Blood poisoning and sudden death due to elevated heart rates are more common in less developed bodies with less mature brains.

 For additional information, see the following articles:

-For professional help to free you from your dangerous crack and alcohol addiction, call 1-888-744-0069Who Answers? to discuss your treatment options.
+For professional help to free you from your dangerous crack and alcohol addiction, call American Addiction Centers (AAC) free at to discuss your addiction treatment options.
 Many users do overcome these intense addictions, and you can too.